MosaicGroups/mosaic-groups/README.md

 * Install Node.js
 * Install the dependencies - run `$ npm install`
-* For any developmnet environment, you will need a verson of MongoDB running on localhost.
+* For any development environment, you will need a version of MongoDB running on localhost.
 Installation and configuration of MongoDB is outside the scope of this README.
 Every major OS has an installer for mongo.
 Default settings should work fine.
 * Run the application - `$ npm start`
 * In your browser, go to http://localhost:3030.